vascomfnunes/tmux-kripto/README.md

 set -g @kripto_icon_hide "true"
 ```

-### Cache timeout
+### Time-to-live (TTL)

-The plugin caches results by default to 10 minutes.
-You can set any other value in seconds using the following
+The plugin caches results by default for 10 minutes.
+You can set any other value
-option:
+(in seconds) using the following option:

 ```
-set -g @kripto_cache_seconds 900
+set -g @kripto_ttl 900
 ```

 The above command will cache results for 15 minutes.